-If you don't feel safe getting

-You may want a shower seat to use in the shower.
+- If you don't feel safe getting into the shower, sit or stand at the sink to sponge bathe. - You may want a shower seat to use in the shower.

 Have nonskid surfaces on the bathtub and shower floors.

 A long-handled sponge or brush makes it easier to wash your legs and feet.